philipkiely/philipkiely.com/src/blogs/words/transcribing.md

 ### Be(come) a Decent Typist

 I don't want to wade too deep into the holy war of [the importance of typing for a programmer](https://blog.codinghorror.com/we-are-typists-first-programmers-second/), but I'll say this.
 A person talks somewhere around [150 words per minute](https://en.wikipedia.org/wiki/Words_per_minute#Speech_and_listening) in casual conversation.
 The average person types below [40 words per minute](https://en.wikipedia.org/wiki/Words_per_minute).
 Unless you have some limiting physical disability, you should be able to get up above a sixty-word-per-minute typing speed with practice.
 When I say "limiting," I have nine fingers, only six of which are fully functional.
-I type above sixty words per minute, asterisk.
+I type above sixty words per minute.

 The asterisk here is sustained versus peak typing speed.
 When people talk about how fast they can type, they're usually referring to their score on a one-minute typing test.
 Just like sprinting is faster than jogging, you'll type slower when typing actually non-stop for an hour or more straight.
 My sustained transcribing pace is between 40 and 45 words per minute, which also accounts for play/pause and rewind.